nikhilkumarrathi/cryptotrader-telegram/readme.md

     ...
 ```

+**Configure adminChatId for CLI messages**
+Telegram Messages needs a Chat ID to respond to.
+The Chat ID can be known when a message is sent from Telegram.
+Look into the Logs and find the _from.id_.
+Use this to configure _adminChatId_ configuration.

 # Features Overview
 - Provide many useful features that a trader might be interested in without having to check it manually
 - Provides simple commands which can be used through telegram bot, check the Commands in Next section